-- 23. An industry that is characterized by low national responsiveness and high global integration is a(n)
+- 19. An industry that is characterized by low national responsiveness and high global integration is a(n)

 - a. multinational industry.

 - b. global industry.

 - c. international industry.

 - d. transnational industry.

-Answer: b Difficulty: Easy Page: 79 and 80
+Answer: b Difficulty: Easy

-Topic: Responding to the diverse forces simultaneously

-24. A multinational industry is characterized by a. low national responsiveness and low global integration b. low national responsiveness and high global integration c. high national responsiveness and low global integration d. high national responsiveness and high global integration Answer: c Difficulty: Easy Page: 79 and 80 Topic: Responding to diverse forces simultaneously 25.
-An industry that is characterized by moderate national responsiveness and moderate global integration is a(n) a. international industry. b. global industry. c. transnational industry. d. multinational industry.
-Answer: a Difficulty: Easy Page: 79 and 80 Topic: Responding to the diverse forces simultaneously 26.
-A transnational industry is characterized by a. low national responsiveness and low global integration b. low national responsiveness and high global integration c. high national responsiveness and low global integration d. high national responsiveness and high global integration Answer: d Difficulty: Easy Page: 80-82 Topic: Responding to the diverse forces simultaneously 27.
-In a transnational industry, MNEs are expected toa. collaborate with their competitors to increase the prices of their products.b. build the capability to learn from the many environments in which they operate.
+- 20. A multinational industry is characterized by - a. low national responsiveness and low global integration - b. low national responsiveness and high global integration - c. high national responsiveness and low global integration - d. high national responsiveness and high global integration

+Answer: c Difficulty: Easy

+- 21. An industry that is characterized by moderate national responsiveness and moderate global integration is a(n)

+- a. international industry.

+- b. global industry.

+- c. transnational industry.

+- d. multinational industry.

+Answer: a Difficulty: Easy

+- 22. A transnational industry is characterized by - a. low national responsiveness and low global integration - b. low national responsiveness and high global integration - c. high national responsiveness and low global integration - d. high national responsiveness and high global integration

+Answer: d Difficulty: Easy

+- 23. In a transnational industry, MNEs are expected to - a. collaborate with their competitors to increase the prices of their products. - b. build the capability to learn from the many environments in which they operate. - c. acquire their competitors to increase their pool of resources. - d. decentralize decisions to better respond to local demands.